TosbackCgusBridge-Bot/CGUs-versions/Hsbc/Privacy Policy.md

     *   Events and presentations

-    *   Investor resources
+    *   Investing in HSBC
         *   Our investment case
         *   Investor information in Chinese -
             投資者中文資訊
-        *   Frequently asked questions
-        *   Investor contacts
-        *   Equity analyst coverage
-        *   Contact our registrar last item in this group
+        *   Equity analyst coverage last item in this group
     *   Fixed income investors
         *   HSBC Holdings securities
         *   Subsidiary company securities